 Universities Accredited by the Actuaries Institute

-The accredited universities listed below offer accredited education programs that cover the Institute’s Foundation Program syllabus.
-Students may be granted exemptions from the Foundation Program based on university grades that are consistent with Institute standards.
+The accredited universities offer accredited education programs that cover the Institute’s Foundation Program.
+Students may be granted exemptions from Foundation Program subjects based on university grades that are consistent with Institute standards.

 Upon authorisation, the student’s university advises the Institute of the student's eligibility for Foundation subject exemptions.
 The Institute then advises the student of their exemption eligibility.